truemark/terraform-aws-rds-mssql-alarms/README.md

 1. create_[alarm-name], which controls whether or not the alarm is created.
 Default is true.
 This variable offers the ability to not create a specific alarm.
 2. [alarm-name]-threshold.
 The number which must be exceeded to generate an alert.
 3. [alarm-name]-evaluation-periods.
 The number of evaluation periods that must be exceeded to generate an alert.
-4. [alarm_actions_enabled].
+4. [alarm-name]_enabled.
 Whether or not to enable alarm actions.
 Default is true.